 Rhabdomyosarcoma is a type of STS that typically begins in early skeletal muscle cells.
 It develops in a type of muscle called striated muscle, which are the voluntary muscles of the arms, legs, and rest of the body that people can control.
 Rhabdomyosarcoma is most frequently found in children and young adults.

-Rhabdomyosarcoma can occur anywhere in the body:
+Rhabdomyosarcoma can occur anywhere in the body, including:

-Head and neck: about 40% of all rhabdomyosarcoma cases in children.
+Head and neck: About 40% of all rhabdomyosarcoma cases in children.
 This includes parameningeal sites (near the membranes covering the brain), 25%; eye socket, 8%; and other head and neck locations, 7%.

-Urinary or reproductive organs: about 30% of cases
+Urinary or reproductive organs: About 30% of cases.